 Twilight Zone: The Movie (1983)

-A set of remade Twilight Zone episodes that go on several different emotional journeys.
+This film takes a set of remade Twilight Zone episodes that go on several different emotional journeys, including some very iconic moments indeed.
+The set up is pretty simple.
 A man picks up a hitchhiker who starts telling him some interesting stories.

 - Time Out – a racist man finds himself going back in time and getting shot at by Nazis in 1939 Germany and by American soldiers in Vietnam.
 A brilliant tale acted expertly by Vic Morrow who died making it.
 The only story on offer that wasn’t a remake of an old Twilight Zone episode.